oguzhan-yilmaz/argocd-backup-s3/README.md

 ## About

-Helm package to deploy a Kubernetes CronJob to backup ArgoCD with 'argocd admin export' cmd and upload to S3 compatible storage.
+Helm package to deploy a

+- Kubernetes CronJob to backup ArgoCD
-Deploy with the  `helm` package or the ArgoCD Application manifest.
+- Upload to any S3 compatible storage
+- includes ArgoCD application manifest

 ### Links